Your IRD number identifies your business for all its tax related events. It's unique to your business.

 Business structures

-There are three structures commonly used for setting up a business:
+There are 3 structures commonly used for setting up a business.

-A self-employed contractor uses their own IRD number for their business.
+- Uses their own personal IRD number for their business.

-A company has its own IRD number and must be registered at the Companies Office.
+- Has its own IRD number, and must be registered at the Companies Office if incorporated in New Zealand.